wavefrontHQ/docs/pages/doc/large_screen_display.md

 Follow these steps:

-1. Install NGNIX on your Linux VM.
+1. Install NGINX on your Linux VM.
-2. Add the following to the NGNIX configuration file:
+2. Add the following to the NGINX configuration file:

 ```
 ###